vitalidze/traccar-web/features/traccar-manager.md

 ---
 layout: feature
-title: Traccar Managed mobile apps
+title: Traccar Manager mobile apps
 ---

 For the original version of traccar [there are couple of mobile apps called "Manager"](https://www.traccar.org/manager/).
 To make the working with the installed Traccar Web UI Mod there are several: